rlankhorst/zip-recipes/src/README.md

 Oops, that's not all.
 We've added support for Divi theme and Divi Builder!
 Rejoice Divi users!

-= 4.7.2.20 =

-* A major new feature available in Zip Recipes Lover premium plan: [https://www.ziprecipes.net|https://www.ziprecipes.net]
-* [New] Recipe Picture Gallery - Zip Recipes Lover plan
-* [Fixed] Issue with Easy Recipe import - Zip Recipes Admirer and Lover plan
+Bug fixes:
 * [Better] We do a better job at trying to write to cache to make things faster

-= 4.7.2.19 =

-* [Fixed] Some files were missing from 4.7.2.18 for premium version.

-= 4.7.2.18 =

 * [Better] Improved HTTPS support for your blog

-4.7.2.17 More AMP and better Secondary recipes!
+= 4.7.2.17 More AMP and better Secondary recipes! =

 * [Better] Better formatting for Google AMP (Accelerated Mobile Pages)
 * [Better] Removed copyright, permalink and Zip Recipes version from Google AMP view